wotnak/farm_asset_termination/README.md

 Optionally:

 - termination logs can be automatically marked with configured category,
-- configured asset types can by default be marked as termination,
+- configured log types can be by default marked as termination,
-- existing logs with configured termination category can be automatically marked as termination.
+- existing logs with configured termination category can be automatically marked as termination,
+- existing logs of configured default termination log types can be automatically marked as termination.

 Additionally all termination logs will have assigned 'Termination' log category